squaremo/rejson/README.md

     [jsonr](http://laurentszyster.be/jsonr/).
 This is more
     text-oriented, with no binding capture, but is close in spirit to rejson.
 It's limited by insisting on being encoded in JSON.

-## Pattern syntax

-### Values

-All JSON literal values are valid patterns, and match by equivalence.

-For example,

-    1 / 1 |- match

-Objects are treated as unordered, so

-    {"foo": 1, "bar": 2} / {"bar": 2, "foo": 1} |- match

-### Ground types

-`number`, `string`, and `boolean` each match any value of the respective type:

-    number / 1.5 |- match

-These can be used nested in an array or object:

-    {"foo": number} / {"foo": 10} |- match

-### Either

-A bar signifies alternatives:

-    number | string / "foo" |- match

-### Any

-Any, '_', matches any value:

-    _ / "foobar" |- match

-It can be used in arrays and objects:

-    [1, 2, 3, _] / [1,2,3,"bar"] |- match

-    {"foo": _} / {"foo": 23} |- match

-Used in the place of a whole property it can signify arbitrary additional properties:

-    {"foo": 1, _} / {"foo": 1, "bar": 2} |- match

-It can only go in the last position for this purpose (object properties are unordered anyway).

-### Star, Plus, Maybe

-The Kleene operator '*' (zero or more) and its relative '+' (one or more) can match in arrays:

-    [1, number *] / [1,2,3] |- match

-Maybe, '?', matches zero or one, and can be used in arrays:

-    [number, string ?] / [1] |- match
-    [number, string ?] / [1, "bar"] |- match

-In objects, maybe indicates the property may be absent; if it is present, the pattern must match:

-    {"foo": string ?, _} / {"bar": 1} |- match
-    {"foo": string ?, _} / {"foo": 2} |- no_match

-### Interleave

-Interleave, '^', can be used between array patterns to matches array values in which the elements matching the left-hand pattern are arbitrarily interleaved with the elements matching the right-hand pattern, while staying in order.
-For example,

-    [1, 2, 3] ^ ["foo", "bar"] / [1, "foo", 2, 3, "bar"] |- match

-### Variable capture

-A capture can appear in almost any position, and introduces a pattern that will prodice a binding if it matches.
-For example,

-    Foo = number / 3 |- match, Foo = 3

-A capture cannot appear is as a property name, or (currently) as the operand of an interleave, though it can appear *in* an operand.

 ## Further work